Baklava

 Recipe FAQ:

 Yes, it freezes beautifully.
-Store for up to 3 months in an airtight container, to prevent absorption of off odors.
+Store it in an airtight container for up to 3 months to prevent it from absorbing any odors.

-Absolutely.
-Pistachios are also very popular, and you can do a blend of any nut you wish.
-However, I really think walnuts have the best taste and texture.
+Yes!
+Pistachios are also a popular choice, and you can blend any nuts you prefer.
+That said, I personally think walnuts give the best flavor and texture.

 Baklava